Self-employed Business, Professional, Commission, Farming, and Fishing Income: For more information

 Direct deposit

-Direct deposit is a fast, convenient, and secure way to get your CRA payments directly into your account at a financial institution in Canada.
-For more information and ways to enrol, go to Direct deposit or contact your financial institution.
-You can view your direct deposit information and online transactions at My Business Account.
+Direct deposit is a fast, convenient, and secure way to receive your CRA payments directly in your account at a financial institution in Canada.
+For more information, go to Direct deposit or contact your financial institution.
+You can view your direct deposit information and online transactions at Sign in to your CRA account.

 Forms and publications

-The CRA encourages filing your return electronically.
-If you need a paper version of the CRA's forms and publications, go to Forms and publications or call 1-800-959-5525.
+The CRA encourages you to file your return electronically.
+If you need a paper version of the CRA's forms and publications, go to Forms and publications.

 Electronic mailing lists